 You met your responsibility to yourself, your family, and your mortgage company when you purchased homeowners insurance to cover, what likely is, your single biggest asset: your home.

 You understood that damage to your home could come in many forms - from fires and floods, to storms and hurricanes, to mudslides and sinkholes.
 A simple leaking or burst water pipe could lead to property damage and dangerous mold.
 A storm could result in thousands of dollars in repairs.
 A hurricane could leave your family utterly homeless.

 An insurance policy would protect you, you thought.
 If something should happen to your home, you and your family would be able to pick up the pieces knowing that you were covered.

 However, when disaster does strike your home, your insurance company does not seem as concerned for your family and home as they were when they were selling you the policy and collecting your premiums.
 When your claim is finally processed, they either deny it altogether or provide you with a tiny sum that doesn't begin to cover the losses your family has suffered.

-You thought you were doing the responsible thing by buying insurance, but now you're in the same situation as you would have been if you had not tried protecting your home in the first place.
+You thought you were doing the responsible thing by buying insurance, but now you find yourself in the same situation as you would have been had you not purchased insurance.

 Let us use our experience to help you.
-Even if your homeowner property damage insurance claim isn't new, and even if you unknowingly accepted the small check the insurance company gave you, you may still be able to pursue your claim for the full value of your damages - you may be able to reopen an unfair claim years after the loss.
+Even if your homeowner property damage insurance claim goes back a few years, and even if you unknowingly accepted the small check the insurance company sent you, you may still be able to pursue your claim for the full value of your damages - you may be able to reopen an unfair claim years after the loss.